Phuire-Research/STRATIMUX-TEMPLATE/README.md

 ```

 ### uX.principle.ts
-Your concepts "main" function.
+Your concept's "main" function.
 This will be called after the axium initializes.
 * observer - Using observer.next(someAction) will directly emit that action into the axium's action stream.
 * _concepts - Is the initial load of concepts when your principle is initialized
 * concepts$- Is the UnifiedSubject that controls the halting quality of Stratimux and informs principles, methods, and any general subscriber of state changes.